Apply Now Apply Now Apply Now

 PYTHON

-Have you ever tried sending a date from Python to JavaScript or vice versa, only to realize the formats don’t match?
-You’re not alone!
+Have you ever tried sending a date from Python to JavaScript or vice versa, only to realize the formats do not match?
+You are not alone.
 Handling JSON datetime between Python and JavaScript can be tricky because each language handles date and time differently.
+The datetime object in Python is not natively JSON serializable, while JavaScript uses its own Date format that can behave inconsistently across environments.

-In this blog, we’ll break it down step by step, helping you understand how to convert Python datetime to JSON, parse JSON date format in JavaScript, and bridge the gap between these two powerful languages.
+In this blog, we will break it down step by step, helping you understand how to convert Python datetime to JSON, parse JSON date format in JavaScript, manage timezones correctly, and handle common errors that come up when handling JSON datetime between Python and JavaScript in production applications.
+By the end, you will have a complete, working reference for handling JSON datetime between Python and JavaScript in any full-stack project.

 Table of contents